google/WebFundamentals/src/content/en/fundamentals/native-hardware/build-for-webusb/index.md

 of the descriptor being read.

-Note: Support for displaying a notification when a USB device is plugged in is not currently available in Google Chrome on Android and Windows.
+Note: Support for displaying a notification when a USB device is plugged in is not available yet in Google Chrome on Android and Windows.

 ## Platform-specific considerations